 There could also be local building codes that set certain requirements.

-In cases that do not involve negligence per se, your attorney will need to prove general negligence, which requires a showing that:
+In cases that do not involve negligence per se, a stairwell injury attorney in Fort Lauderdale will need to prove general negligence, which requires a showing that:

 - Defendant owed plaintiff a duty of care;